hot-glue-for-rails/hot-glue/README.md

-### `--god`
+### `--god` or `--gd`

 Use this flag to create controllers with no root authentication.
-You can still use an auth_identifier, which can be useful for a meta-leval authentication to the controoler.
+You can still use an auth_identifier, which can be useful for a meta-leval authentication to the controller.

-For example, FOR ADMIN CONTROLLERS ONLY, supply a auth_identifier and use `--god` flag
+For example, FOR ADMIN CONTROLLERS ONLY, supply a auth_identifier and use `--god` flag.

 In God mode, the objects are loaded directly from the base class (these controllers have full access)
 ```